-A few years ago now, We were enjoying (surviving) another year of the annual Consumer Electronics Show in Las Vegas.
+Several years ago now, I was enjoying (and surviving) another year of the annual Consumer Electronics Show in Las Vegas.
 It's a massive event.

-Most of the killer audio gear is demonstrated on the upper floors of the Venetian in hotel room suites.
-It’s crowded.
-Full of some really cool stuff, but sometimes overwhelming.
+Most of the killer audio gear used to be demonstrated on the upper floors of the Venetian in hotel room suites.
+It was crowded, frantic, and impressive.
+Full of some really cool stuff, but sometimes overwhelming too.

-Other than the crowds and the endless wait for the elevators... it was indeed fun for we got to hear audio gear that we would otherwise never get to hear in real life.
+Other than the crowds and the endless wait for the elevators... it was a blast.
+I got to hear audio gear that I would otherwise never get to hear in real life.
 And Vegas is not real life.

 And of course, as you would expect, most of these “Audiophile” speakers sounded great.
 A few not as much.
 But most all of them looked the part.
-They looked, well... “high-end” read: more expensive than any normal guy could ever hope to afford.
+They looked, well... “high-end” read: more expensive than any normal fella like me could ever hope to afford.

-Finally we had some time to head over to the Flamingo Hotel, where the Audiophile world shows off it’s wares at “T.H.E.
-Show” that runs at the same time as CES.
+Finally I had some time to head over to the Flamingo Hotel, where the Audiophile world used to show off it’s wares at the now defunct “T.H.E.
+Show” that ran at the same time as CES.

 Conference rooms at any hotel are not the best place in the world for acoustics and can be tough on speakers.
 But that didn’t matter.
-When we sat down, we heard magic.
+When I sat down, I heard magic.

-Now, realize by now we had been listening to dozens and dozens of speakers that cost more than a typical Mercedes-Benz.
-So you have to imagine how amazing it was to hear the new Maggies.
+Now, realize by now I had been listening to dozens and dozens of speakers that cost more than an exotic sports car So you have to imagine how amazing it was to hear the latest Maggies.
 These are speakers that cost well under $10,000 that can hang with the best.
 In fact, in so many ways they really outperform most all of them at a fraction of the price.

-Even before all of the reviews and magazine articles came out, we knew the Maggies were going to be special.
-And ever since I open my audio shop, I wanted to have them on display for visitors to our showroom here in Humboldt County.
+Even before all of the reviews and magazine articles came out, I knew the Maggies were going to be special.
+And ever since I open my audio shop, I wanted to have them on display in my showroom here in Humboldt County.

 The bottom pic is the pair we got to hear.

 I didn’t have much of a chance to talk to Magnepan guru (and patent holder) Wendell Diller that trip.
 He’s the marketing manager for Magnepan and was understandably quite busy showing off his new babies like a proud new father.
 Those that read the high end magazines like Absolute Sound and Stereophile will be familiar with Mr. Diller’s name.
-He’s been with the Minnesota company for over 30 years, and is one of the most respected authorities on planar speakers.
-I don’t think you can read an issue without seeing his name somewhere.
+He’s been with the Minnesota company for decades, and is one of the most respected authorities on planar speakers.
+I don’t think you can read a stereo magazine without seeing his name somewhere.

 When Arcata Audio (before Eureka Audio Video, before Northcoast Audio) sold Maggies back in the 1980’s, it was Wendell that sold them.

-Anyway, I finally was able to get a chance to talk to Wendell briefly and let him know that we really wanted to bring them in here at Northcoast Audio.
+Anyway, I finally was able to get a chance to talk to Wendell briefly and let him know that I really wanted to bring them in here at Northcoast Audio.

 Eureka?
 Really?
 The one in California?

 You see, most of the small independent audio specialty shops that sell Magnepan, or any other high end line for that matter, are located in major metropolitan areas.
 As you know.
-We are not.
-But we do have a great clientele that loves quality sound and we all love living in our little piece of paradise here behind the redwood curtain.
+I'm not.
+But I do have a great clientele that loves quality sound and we all love living in our little piece of paradise here behind the redwood curtain.

-It took a little bit of convincing, as we both knew we weren’t gonna shatter any sales records here in our little part of the country.
+It took a little bit of convincing, as we both knew I wasn’t gonna shatter any sales records here in our little part of the country.
 But eventually Wendell agreed, and a few months later, we were thrilled to bring in our first pair of 1.7s.
-An equally impressive speaker ($1995-$2095) in it’s own right and arguably the best reviewed speaker in the industry right now.
+An equally impressive speaker in it’s own right and arguably the best reviewed speaker in the industry right now.

 Fast forward to today.

-We’ve joyfully spent hours upon hours breaking in our latest addition to our killer selection of home speakers, the updated 3.7i
+We’ve joyfully spent hours upon hours breaking in our latest addition to our killer selection of home speakers, and the updated 3.7i.

-We are quite proud to demonstrate the new Magnepan “Magneplanar 3.7i” loudspeakers here in my little hi-fi shop, custom made by the nice folks in White Bear Lake, Minnesota, USA.
+I'm quite proud to demonstrate the new Magnepan “Magneplanar 3.7i” loudspeakers here in my little hi-fi shop, custom made by the genuinely nice folks in White Bear Lake, Minnesota, USA.

 The Magnepan 3.7i are now available to order in black or silver aluminum, traditional oak or cherry trim.
 Fabric is available in dark gray, off white and black.
-They are generally hand made to order and usually require a few weeks lead time.
+They are typically hand made to order and often require a bit of time.

-We invite you to listen to the Maggies at what we call
+I invite you to listen to the Maggies at what I call

 “the smallest, friendliest Magnepan dealer in America”

-If you would like to arrange a private audition, please give us a call and we’ll be happy to set that up.
-Otherwise just drop in and say hi.
-We’ll be glad to play the Maggies for you.
+If you would like to hear what the fuss is about, please give me a call and I'm always happy to set that up.
+Otherwise just drop in and say hi if I'm here.
+Any excuse to play the Maggies is good enough for me.

-Currently, we demonstrate the Maggies with amplification from NAD Masters, Parasound Halo, Rega and another great American made product: Rogue Audio
+Currently, we demonstrate the Maggies with amplification from NAD Masters, Parasound Halo, McIntosh, Musical Fidelity, Rega and another great American made product: Rogue Audio

 Want to see how they sound with your existing equipment?